risangbaskoro/dotfiles/README.md

 pacman -S stow
 ```

-After that, you can start symlinking all the config files:
+After that, you can start create symlinks for all the config files:
 ```
 # From $HOME directory
 cd ~